D3C1V3R/Chatango-Text-Client/README.md

-Chatango-Text-Client
+Chatango Text Client
 ====================

-GUI client for Chatango that runs via python and uses TK
+GUI client for Chatango that's written with  python and uses TK.
+Credits to Hanzel/Pystub (Chatango users)